ni/webvi-examples/Guides/CSS/README.md

 In the example HTML you can see that the `span` has two classes defined, `my-class` and `my-other-class`.
 Notice that the "class" selector starts with **a dot followed by the class name**.

-For styling WebVI controls, we recommend setting classes on the controls in the LabVIEW NXG IDE and then using the "class" type selector in your CSS.
+For styling WebVI controls, we recommend setting classes on the controls in the G Web Development IDE and then using the "class" type selector in your CSS.
 Most examples on this page will follow the class selector pattern.

 ### CSS properties and values